Kingdom of Strathclyde: The Viking Age

 In 927 Edward's son Æthelstan conquered Viking-ruled Northumbria, and thus became the first king of England.
 At Eamont Bridge on 27 July several kings accepted his overlordship, including Constantine of Scotland.
 Sources differ on whether the meeting was attended by Owain of Strathclyde or Owain ap Hywel of Gwent, but it could have been both.
 In 934 Æthelstan invaded Scotland and laid waste to the country.
 Owain was an ally of the Scottish king and it is likely that Strathclyde was also ravaged.
-Owain attested Æthelstan's charters as sub-king in 931 and 935 (charters S 413, 434 and 1792), but in 937 he joined Constantine and the Vkings in invading England.
+Owain attested Æthelstan's charters as sub-king in 931 and 935 (charters S 413, 434 and 1792), but in 937 he joined Constantine and the Vikings in invading England.
 The result was an overwhelming victory for the English at the Battle of Brunanburh.

 Following the battle of Brunanburh, Owain's son Dyfnwal ab Owain became king of Strathclyde.
 It is likely that whereas Scotland allied with England, Strathclyde held to its alliance with the Vikings.
 In 945, Æthelstan's half-brother Edmund, who had succeeded to the English throne in 939, ravaged Strathclyde.
 According to the thirteenth-century chronicler Roger of Wendover, Edmund had two sons of Dyfnwal blinded, perhaps to deprive their father of throneworthy heirs.
 Edmund then gave the kingdom to King Malcolm I of Scotland in return for a pledge to defend it on land and on sea, but Dyfnwal soon recovered his kingdom.
 He died on pilgrimage to Rome in 975.